cupy/cupy/docs/source/tutorial/basic.rst

   >>> h3 = model.l3(h2)

 One of the feature of FunctionSet is collecting parameters and gradients.
-A tuple of all parameters and a tuple of all gradients are extracted by :func:`FunctionSet.parameters` and :func:`FunctionSet.gradients` properties, respectively.
+A tuple of all parameters and a tuple of all gradients are extracted by :attr:`FunctionSet.parameters` and :attr:`FunctionSet.gradients` properties, respectively.

 Optimizer